ssssssander/competition/README.md

 4. Run `composer install` in your project root folder to install all the Composer dependencies
 5. Run `php artisan migrate:refresh --seed` in your project root folder to set up your admin account and default terms
 6. If you wish to change the default terms, enter the website and log in using your admin credentials and edit the terms in the dashboard
-7. Run `crontab -e` (or `nano /etc/crontab`) and add this Cron entry to the end of the file to set up the Laravel scheduler and start the competition: `* * * * * php /path-to-your-project/artisan schedule:run >> /dev/null 2>&1`, alternatively you may be able to set up a Cronjob in the interface of your hosting service
+7. Run `crontab -e` (or `nano /etc/crontab`) and add this Cron entry to the end of the file to set up the Laravel scheduler and start the competition: `* * * * * php /path-to-your-project/artisan schedule:run >> /dev/null 2>&1`

 ## Additional info
 - The Laravel form builder dependency is vital to this project, don't remove it
-- When a term ends an email will be sent to the admin email address notifying of the term ending
+- When a term ends an email will be sent to the admin email address notifying them of the term ending
 - Every day at midnight an email will be sent to the admin email address with an Excel file attached containing all the participants on the previous day
 - When you remove a participant, the row is soft deleted
 - When you press the reset button all participants will be hard deleted, terms will be reset to the default, the current term will revert back to 1, and any winners will be removed from all terms.
-This will essentially give you a clean slate, use with caution.
+This will essentially give you a clean slate, use with caution
 - When you edit the terms, the current term will be reverted to 1 and any winners will be removed from all terms
 - Remember to never make your `.env` file publicly available